 Recirculated Aquaculture Systems, or RAS, in one of the many ways in which you can grow fish.
 In our opinion, it is the only way fish will be grown in the future for several cogent reasons.

 - RAS gives you control.
-It may cost you more, but control over production is everything and you should end up producing fish at a lower cost.
+It may cost you more, initially but control over production is everything and you should end up producing fish at a lower cost.

-- RAS is more environmentally friendly and greener.
+- RAS is more environmentally friendly (and consumer friendly – see below)

 - RAS allows scalability more flexibly.